Prompts have evil twins: Evil twin prompts transfer between models

-Unlike \citep{zou2023universal}, who examined transferability of adversarial attacks on various families of LLMs, we study hard prompt transferability from the perspective of the KL divergence between prompts from different models, while keeping as many other parameters as possible fixed.
+Next, we study the transferability of optimized prompts between different models within a model family while varying the size.
 The Pythia \citep{biderman2023pythia} suite includes models ranging from 70M to 12B parameters.
 Each model is identical apart from the number of parameters, which makes it ideal for investigating how the distance between prompts changes with model size.
 Additionally, each model is trained with the same data seen in the same order.
-We study the transferability of hard prompt optimization purely over different model sizes.
 Our results are shown in Figure \ref{fig:transfer-ratio}.

-We find that, unsurprisingly, smaller models have worse transferability to larger ones.
-However, it seems that larger models transfer extremely well to smaller ones, in some cases even surpassing the original model's KL divergence.
+We find that prompts optimized on smaller models have worse transferability to larger ones.
+However, prompts optimized on larger models transfer very well to smaller ones.